top of page

 Kaats players with a victory wreath in Húns

-CHICKENING IN HUNS
+FRISIAN HANDBALL IN HUNS

 Kaats room.
 Bedroom with a view over the handball field

-KAATS ROOM IN HÚNS 16
+HANDBALL ROOM IN HÚNS 16

-THE RULES OF THE GAME OF KAATSEN
+THE RULES OF THE GAME OF FRISIAN HANDBALL

 Partuur

-Kaatsen is played on grass by two teams of three players each.
+Frisian handball is played on grass by two teams of three players each.
 Such a team is called a "party".
 On each team you have one server and two perk players.

 Crite